A feature of long distance trips is the number of ‘last minute’ withdrawals – and the Cape to Cape was no exception.

 As we got to the end of the bay, intending to make to short hop over to Lucky Bay, Andrew came up on the UHF stating that he had an oil pressure problem.
 In the Rossiter Bay parking area we all were scratching our heads as to why his oil warning light was on yet his oil pressure was up, and according to the dipstick the engine had a full sump of oil.

 We surmised that it was either a blocked oil filter or faulty oil sender.

 Our convoy drove slowly over to Lucky Bay and left the GQ in the parking area while we explored the beach.
 Tourists and kangaroos everywhere.

 I drove up to near the Frenchman Peak Lookout and stood on my roofrack to get a phone signal so I could talk to a mate who runs a trucking company.
 He later sent a text diagnosing faulty sender and that the vehicle was ok to drive.
-AB drove steadily back to our camp and made it back to Perth without incident the next day.
+Andrew drove steadily back to our camp and made it back to Perth without incident the next day.